beskay/MerkleWhitelist/README.md

 - Open http://localhost:8080/
 - Open the Browser console to see if any errors come up
 - Click on CONNECT, you should see your account address in the browser console
-- Call smart contract, if your address is whitelisted MetaMask should pop up, if not, you should see an error in the console
+- Enter the correct amount and click "Mint", if your address is whitelisted MetaMask should pop up, if not, you should see an error in the console

 If the minting worked, you should see a log of the transfer event in your browser console.
 To see your minted NFT in your wallet, click on "Import Tokens" in MetaMask and add the contract address